 In the financial jungle, it’s essential to look before you leap at emotion-triggering misinformation.
 Here are five “do’s” and “don’ts” for doing your best fact-finding due diligence.

 - Do be positively skeptical.
 In the courthouse, a defendant is presumed innocent until proven guilty.
 When managing information overload, we recommend you default to exactly the opposite: When in doubt, remain in doubt until you’ve done your due diligence.

-Also watch out for confirmation bias.
+Also, watch out for confirmation bias.
 If you want something to be true, you’ll be more inclined to believe it is.
-Likewise, if you wish something weren’t so, you’ll assume it probably isn’t.
+Likewise, if you wish something wasn’t so, you’ll assume it probably isn’t.